playmiel/ESPAsyncWebClient/README.md

 Notes:

 - Invoked for every segment (chunk or contiguous data block)
-- The full body is still accumulated internally (future option may allow disabling accumulation)
+- Unless `req->setNoStoreBody(true)` is enabled, the full body is still accumulated internally
 - `final` is invoked just before the success callback
 - Keep it lightweight (avoid blocking operations)